If you want to sell more than your competitors you need to focus more on the WHO than the what or the when

 So…

-Once you have identified a niche market, you need to ‘chunk down’ and start to focus more on the individual people who live within this niche.
+Once you have identified a niche market, you need to ‘chunk down’ and start to focus more on the individual people who occupy this niche.

 In other words…